vvkorz/marksim/README.md

 # marksim

 Detects anomalies in unbalanced panel data using markov chain simulations.
+More about what is a panel data [here](https://en.wikipedia.org/wiki/Panel_data).

 Let's say you have an unbalanced panel containing the growth rates of 1 mln. firms in a country in the last N years (could be any discrete periodic variable).
 Let's also suppose that you observe 10 firms that grow that fast that they are in the top 1% of growers each year.
 In other words, these firms grow very persistently.
 Think of google or amazon or any other successful company being on news.